 When you calibrate your requisitions, there’s a higher chance for a candidate to get matched.

-G.C.: I can check on how my requisitions are doing.
+G.C.: With HR analytics, I can check on how my requisitions are doing.
 If I tweak a job description, I can see how much traffic it’s getting.
 If other requisitions get a lot of hires quickly, how can I emulate what that recruiter is doing?

-The career analytics and talent analytics dashboards are handy from a sourcing team perspective.
+The career analytics and talent analytics dashboards are handy for the sourcing team.
 We can see the flow of the funnel: messaging, response, and open rates.
 And we can see which of our niche positions needs more applicant flow.

 We’re also using the diversity dashboard even more, which helps us work closely with ERG teams.
 We get a lot of questions about our approach, so the data helps drive those conversations.